drshahizan/SECP3843/submission/readme.md

 ## Submission

 ### Folder Structure
 You must place your file in the submission folder.
 Within the `submission` folder, create a folder called your  `github_id`.
-Name the default file as `index.php`.
 Suggested folder structure for this project:

 ```
 📁group_id